 Network & Remote Access

-Serve CogDB graphs over HTTP and use the REST API.
+Serve CogDB graphs over HTTP, share publicly, and use the REST API.

-CogDB includes built-in HTTP server capabilities for remote graph access.
+CogDB includes built-in HTTP server capabilities for remote graph access and public sharing.

 Serving a Graph